reahl/reahl/reahl-doc/doc/devmanual/devenv.rst

  - `Eclipse with saros plugin <https://www.saros-project.org/documentation/installation.html#via-eclipse-marketplace>`_
  - `Gobby <https://gobby.github.io/>`_

-.. [#lts] We develop on the latest LTS version of Ubuntu.

 .. [#passlogin] Once you expose a Docker dev container to the Internet, malicious parties will discover it and start trying user name and